 - Negative.
 A negative test means that you have no COVID-19 antibodies, so you probably were not infected with the COVID-19 virus in the past.
 Because it takes time for antibodies to develop, false-negative test results can happen if the blood sample is collected too soon after your infection started.
 In some cases, the test may be flawed.

-People who have had COVID-19 or tested positive for antibodies should not assume they're protected from getting a COVID-19 infection again until infectious disease experts learn more about these antibodies.
+People who have had COVID-19 or tested positive for antibodies should not assume they're protected from getting a COVID-19 infection again.
 Researchers are trying to determine if antibodies provide some immunity to the COVID-19 virus, what the level of protection is and how long immunity may last.

 Until more is known, even if your test results show that you have COVID-19 antibodies, continue to take precautions — including wearing a face mask in public, frequently washing your hands and practicing social distancing — to avoid the risk of spreading the virus.